pskiwi/avr-remote/README.md

 This application is not affiliated with Denon or Marantz.
 Denon and Marantz are registered trademarks of D&M Holdings, Inc.

-## Differences to published App
-* Donation-Activitiy is removed
-* Icons replaced with material icons.

 ## Required Tools

 * JDK 8